Mateuszworo97/Projects/README.rst

 ------------

-The system measures time, temperature, humidity and light intensity.
+The system measures time, temperature, humidity, light intensity, battery voltage, value and direction of battery current flow, power consumered and delivered to battery, Voltage of photovoltaic panel, value of photovoltaic panel.
 The data is shown on the display.
 By default, the pump is turned on for 1 minute.
 Every hour.
 Using push buttons, we can increase the pump activation time from 1 to 59 minutes.
 Using the buttons, we can also change the time at which the alarm will turn on (pump on).